gvincistat/auxcov/README.md

 # auxcov
-Code for the implementation of the AuxCov algorithm
+Code for the implementation of the AuxCov covariance matrix completion method.